Robert Letzler

 Seize the opportunity to find the most important patterns and present them clearly.

-Well-designed drafts and data exploration empower you to find important patterns and revise to deliver them effectively.
-If you ask the reader to do the hard analysis and to discover what is important, only the most motivated and sophisticated readers will discover the key patterns.
-Many readers may draw superficial and unhelpful conclusions instead or just give up.
-Every user will have reason to be annoyed at the site creators.
+Good graph designers explore the data, find important patterns, and deliver them effectively.
+If you ask the reader to sift through needless minutiae to discover what is important, only the most motivated and sophisticated readers will discover the key patterns.
+Many readers may draw superficial and unhelpful conclusions or just give up.
+Users will have reason to be annoyed.

 Providing downloadable, disaggregated data can empower users to do their own, novel analysis to address needs you did not anticipate or could not accommodate.